Blitzman/CarND-Vehicle-Detection-P5/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

+In order to filter false positives and combine overlapping bounding boxes, we implemented video-based heatmap procedure.
+For the first frame, we build an empty heatmap and use the detected windows to "add heat" by adding a constant `heat_addition` to each pixel where a car was detected, then that value is multiplied by a `heat_multiplier` constant.
+By doing this we greatly boost those areas in which we already had a detection or heat.

+After that, we threshold the heatmap to keep those areas in which a certain `heat_threshold` is met.
+That thresholded heatmap is passed to the `label` function to generate the final bounding boxes for the detections.

+When the next frame is processed, we start with the previous heatmap and apply a decay constant `heat_decay` to it by multiplying each pixel by that constant.
+This decay will basically null each pixel in which a detection is not consistent through multiple frames.
+Then the heat addition and thresholding is repeated.

+The functions for heat addition, decay, and thresholding can be found in lines 221 to 233.
+Those functions are used in the pipeline loop (lines 284 to 298) in `pipeline.py`.

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?